tinaachenn/tinaachenn/README.md

 ## Hi!
 I'm Tina 🌟

 - 🎓 I'm a junior at Swarthmore College studying computer science and architecture!
-- 🌱 I’m currently learning web development through the Odin Project as well as 3D modeling.
+- 🌱 I’m currently learning web development through the Odin Project.
 - 📫 Reach me at tinaachenn14@gmail.com and tinaachenn on instagram
-- ⚡ Fun fact: I'm an Irish twin!
+- ⚡ Fun fact:
-- 🎱 I love playing PC games like minecraft and valorant and I dapple in the arts.
+- 🎱 I enjoy playing PC games like minecraft and valorant and sometimes I do art!
 - 🛹 I'm learning how to skate!

 <!--